Solskjaer salutes Bailly after ‘fantastic’ late block in Manchester United win over Aston Villa | Goal.com

 Solskjaer salutes Bailly after ‘fantastic’ late block in Manchester United win over Aston Villa

-Manchester United manager Ole Gunnar Solskjaer is full of praise for Eric Bailly after his defensive contribution helped them to a 2-1 victory over Aston Villa on New Year’s Day.
+Manchester United manager Ole Gunnar Solskjaer is full of praise for Eric Bailly after his defensive contribution helped the Red Devils to a 2-1 victory over Aston Villa on New Year’s Day.

 "Everyone wants him to do well and knows the struggles he's had and we're delighted for him."

-Since their 1-0 defeat to Arsenal in November, Manchester United are unbeaten in English top-flight and they are now level on 33 points with leaders Liverpool after 16 matches.
+Since their 1-0 defeat to Arsenal in November, Manchester United are unbeaten in the English top flight, and they are now level on 33 points with leaders Liverpool after 16 matches.

 "I'm very happy with the position we've found ourselves in.
 It's such a big difference, if you look 12 months back.
 You lose the chance to be there or thereabouts in the first 10 games, you can't lose the chance to be in the title race.”